1. Anger and Forgiveness

 So Kant hoped to make a once and for all attempt to end all disputes and find the fundamental error, so the book "Critique of Pure Reason" was born.

 From the very beginning, Kant made a distinction between several important concepts: the rational is objective and universal, and the sensibility is individual and changeable.
-The intellect is the knowledge created by reason on the basis of the perceptual.
+The intellect is the knowledge created by reason based on the perceptual.

 Pure reason is the reason that has nothing to do with sensibility.
 The critique of pure reason is the critique of the faculty of reason in general, insofar as this critique can pursue all knowledge independently of any experience.